MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-orientation.md

 ## Get oriented with the Step card

-The Step card also includes several other buttons and UI elements:
+The following graphic shows the different user interface elements of the Step card screen.

 ![HoloLens buttons](media/step-card-orientation-2.PNG "HoloLens buttons")